 Symantec (Broadcom) DLP

-Symantec, now integrated into Broadcom's portfolio, offers extensive data protection across endpoints, networks, and cloud environments.
+Symantec, now part of Broadcom's portfolio, offers extensive data protection across endpoints, networks, and cloud environments.

 Pros: